Applying to LVC

 Test Scores are Optional

 Most applicants do not need to submit SAT or ACT scores.
 We focus on your success in college preparatory classes and your overall accomplishments.
+However, some students may be required to submit SAT/ACT scores.
 Please review our Test-Optional Policy for important exceptions.

 Degree-seeking students interested in taking 3-9 credits are invited to apply as part-time students.*